cudspan/schema/docs/page/HelloWorld.md

       ]
     }

-A brief description of the data is in order.
+A brief description of this data is in order.
 The data object begins with typical initial information such as version, time of latest update, and other descriptors.
-For complete descriptions, see the the following Schema Object description for [Topology Object](Topology.html).
+For a complete discussion of these fields, see the the Schema Object description for [Topology Object](Topology.html).

-For these initializing fields, the most important is `updateTime`.
+Of these initial fields, `updateTime` is important to consider.
 In a real-world use case, you would periodically update your topology data to capture changes in your environment.
-As you do, you should post the update time here.
+As you do that, you should post the update time here.
 This could be useful for debugging in case your management process stops updating the data.
 For this tutorial, any arbitrary integer will do.